Introduction

 Lead Test Kits

-- Advantages: User-friendly, provides immediate results, and is cost-effective.
+- Advantages: User-friendly, quick results, and cost-effective.

 - Limitations: May yield false positives or negatives; not as precise as professional methods.